Edvac/solar-system/README.md

 # solar-system
-Solar system simulation using BabylonJS
+Solar system simulation using BabylonJS.

+To see the simulation, simply download the repository and open the index.html file with your browser.